ipeirotis/WikiSynonyms/README.md

 These commands take approximately 2 hours to execute on Amazon RDS/MySQL (5 minutes for redirect.sql, two hours for page.sql), using the db.m2.4xlarge instance class.
 The tables are big, and you will need at least 10Gb free (preferably more, for peace of mind).
 Expect 6-7M entries in the redirect table and 27-30M entries for the page table.

-<b>4,</b>  After you have a db you create the table described in No 4:
+Step 4: After you have a db you create the table described in No 4:
 -------------------------------------------------------------------------------------------------------------------------------

 <pre>